The Center for Economic Accountability exists to change the way Americans think and feel about economic development in their communities.

 • Serving as a bridge between unlikely allies.
 Corporate welfare isn’t a right-versus-left partisan issue, and the most successful reforms have come from trans-partisan coalitions.
 As free-market advocates with connections and relationships with center-right organizations across the country, we have become a key connection point for coalitions that span the political and philosophical spectrum.

-Perhaps most importantly, we’re an independent voice that can’t be intimidated into silence.
-As an organization dedicated solely to this one issue, we have no donors who support us on everything but corporate welfare, or political allies who can hold other policy priorities hostage to our good behavior.
+As an organization dedicated solely to economic development policy reform, we have no donors who support us on everything but this issue, or political allies who can hold other policy priorities hostage to our good behavior.
 That kind of pressure is a standard part of the crony capitalist playbook – which is why we designed an organization that was immune to it.

 We can do all this thanks to the support of our generous donors; individuals and foundations who share our principled opposition to corporate welfare and crony capitalism.
 Now more than ever, we need your support as well.
 Please click here to make a tax-deductible donation today.